Epizootic hemorrhagic disease: Clinical signs

 Deer may become infected with peracute, acute, or chronic EHD infections.
-They can develop clinical signs in as few as 7 days after exposure, and this is most constantly characterized by sudden onset of the disease.
+They can develop clinical signs in as few as seven days after exposure, and this is most constantly characterized by sudden onset of the disease.
 In general, deer infected with EHD lose their appetite, lose their fear of people, grow weak, show excessive salivation, develop a rapid pulse, have a rapid respiration rate, show signs of a fever, which includes lying in bodies of water to reduce their body temperature, become unconscious, and have a blue tongue from the lack of oxygen in the blood.
 The heads and necks of infected deer may swell.
 One of the most common characteristics of deer with the chronic form of EHD is the sloughing or breaking of the hooves caused by growth interruptions.
 Deer with chronic EHD often become lame due to these hoof problems.
 Although they are ill for several weeks, they can eventually recover.
-Deer with the peracute form of the disease may go into shock 8–36 hours after the onset of symptoms, and are found lying dead.
+Deer with the peracute form of the disease may go into shock 8–36 hours after the onset of symptoms and soon die.
 Death is also common in deer with acute EHD, which is generally comparable to peracute EHD and is characterized by excessive salivation, nasal discharge, and hemorrhaging of the skin.

 Cattle that develop EHD typically have subclinical signs.
 These infections are less severe than the infections in deer, but they may still exhibit fever, oral ulcers, excessive salivation, lameness, and coronitis (inflammation of the coronary band in hoofed animal).
 Sheep rarely develop clinical signs, and experimentally infected goats have never been shown to exhibit any signs of EHD.
 Typically, EHD does not kill livestock, but it may affect the production industry negatively because of effects from the disease such as cattle weight loss and lameness.